toptal/test-distrib/rspec-distrib/README.md

 Yes, thread-safe data structures are used in the implementation, and access to non-thread-safe data structures is synchronized.

-> Are the workers using the same seed the execute the specs?
+> Are the workers using the same seed to execute the specs?

 Yes.
+Seed is set on the Leader side and passed to the workers.

 > Is it fault-tolerant?